 Is it the number of letters after someone’s name?
 Is it their position?
 Is it their personal qualities and behavior?
 Can the unit clerk or housekeeper be considered a professional?

 I am sure you have met many "professionals" with fancy titles, lovely offices and more letters after their name than you have in your own name.
-Some of whom have left you with a very sour taste in your mouth after dealing with their unprofessional behaviour.
+Some of whom have left you with a very sour taste in your mouth after dealing with their unprofessional behavior.

 Furthermore, I am certain that we have all met less educated providers that impress us with their honesty, integrity and caring behavior towards those on any level of the social, educational or economic scale: the janitor who takes great pride in his shiny floors, the ward clerk who is always one step ahead, or the LPN/ LVN who has an uncanny yet accurate intuition when it comes to patients' needs.